COMMLAW 2500 - Commercial Law II

 4. QUESTION 2 is worth 10 marks.

-5. This is a ‘Take-Home’ and ‘Open Book’ test/assignment worth 30% of your overall grade for this subject.
+5. This is a ‘Take-Home’ and ‘Open Book’ test worth 30% of your overall grade for this subject.

-7. Your answer must be type written and double spaced.
+7. Your answer must be type written (double spaced and single sided on A4 paper).
 A font of not less than 12 must be used, and a word count shown at the end of your test answer.
 An answer that does not have a word-count may not be marked.

-(i) On the MyUni site for the subject, click on the left-hand-side of the menu called “Assignments”.
+(i) On the MyUni site for the subject, click on the icon on the bottom left-hand-side of the menu called “Take-Home Class Test”.
 This will give you access to the submission window.

-(iii) Follow the instructions to upload your answer.
+(iii) Follow the instructions to complete your student details and to upload your answer.

-12. Late submission of the test/assignment will attract a penalty, of a reduction in mark, of 10% (3 marks) for each day or part thereof.
+12. Late submission of the test will attract a penalty, of a reduction in mark, of 10% (3 marks) for each day or part thereof.

 14. Assessment Criteria